equinor/flotilla/frontend/best_practices.md

 }, [x])
 ```

 we do not yet see the updated value of x in the same render we updated it.
-Additionally, if we call setX several times in one render (ie. inside the same useEffect), they will overwrite each other. 'x' will be 1 at the end of this render, not 2.
+Additionally, if we call setX several times in one render (i.e., inside the same useEffect), they will overwrite each other. 'x' will be 1 at the end of this render, not 2.
 In order to prevent this overwriting we can instead pass a function to the set function which describes how to update the variable using its current value.
-This will be done in turn for each call to setX in this case, prevent updates from being overwritten.
+This will be done in turn for each call to setX in this case, preventing updates from being overwritten.

 ```
 const [x, setX] = useState<number>(0)